microsoft/spring-data-cosmosdb/README.md

 ### Define an entity
-Define a simple entity as Document in DocumentDB.
+Define a simple entity as Document in Azure Cosmos DB.

 ```
 @Document(collection = "mycollection")